2016 Spalding shooting

-On 19 July 2016, a shooting occurred at the Castle Sports Complex in the town centre of Spalding in Lincolnshire, United Kingdom.
+On 19 July 2016, a shooting occurred at the Castle Sports Complex in the town centre of Spalding, Lincolnshire, England.
 Three people, including the perpetrator, were killed in the shooting.

 Police quickly ruled out potential links to terrorism, while stating that the incident appeared to be a lone wolf attack.

 Though not officially a "mass shooting" attack, the incident was the deadliest shooting in the United Kingdom since the Horden shooting in January 2012, in which four people were killed.

 Shooting

-At around 09:00 BST on 19 July 2016, a single gunman, 57-year-old builders merchant Lance Hart, opened fire close to the entrance to the swimming pool at the Castle Sports Complex in Spalding town centre, using a single-barreled shotgun.
+At around 09:00 BST on 19 July 2016, a single gunman, 57-year-old builders merchant Lance Hart, opened fire close to the entrance to the swimming pool at the Castle Sports Complex in Spalding town centre, using a single-barrelled shotgun.

-The perpetrator purposefully targeted the two present members of his family; 50-year-old Claire Hart, who was shot in the chest and abdomen, and their daughter, 19-year-old Charlotte Hart, who was shot in her upper abdomen.
-Both victims suffered fatally wounding gunshot injuries before the shooter turned the firearm upon himself, killing himself instantly with a self-inflicted gunshot wound to the head, at the scene of the attack.
+The perpetrator deliberately targeted the two present members of his family: his 50-year-old wife Claire Hart, who was shot in the chest and abdomen, and their daughter, 19-year-old Charlotte Hart, who was shot in her upper abdomen.
+Both victims suffered fatal gunshot injuries before the shooter turned the firearm upon himself, killing himself instantly with a self-inflicted gunshot wound to the head, at the scene of the attack.

 Local residents said that they heard "three bangs" in the area at around the time of the attack.

 Aftermath

-The East Midlands Ambulance Service responded to the shooting and treated three people with gunshot wounds, but were unable to resuscitate them.
+The East Midlands Ambulance Service responded to the shooting and treated three people with gunshot wounds but were unable to resuscitate them.
 The local air ambulance attended the incident.
-Due to initial fears of potential further attackers, paramedics were told to approach the scene with caution, while police stepped up patrols across Spalding.
+Due to initial fears of potential further attackers, paramedics were told to approach the scene with caution, while police increased patrols across Spalding.

 Following the shooting, Lincolnshire Police raided a house in Hatt Close in the village of Moulton, five miles from the site of the attack in Spalding town centre.
 Police also confirmed that the incident was not terrorism-related and no shots were fired at, or by, police officers.
 They also confirmed that they were not looking for any further suspects in connection with the shooting, before asking for any potential witnesses to come forward.
 At least six police cars attended the incident, with some eyewitnesses stating that they saw "dozens" of police vehicles following the shooting.
-The attack was later confirmed to be unrelated to an ongoing gang conflict amongst Eastern European immigrants in Lincolnshire, which has been the cause of previous firearms incidents in the area.
+The attack was later confirmed to be unrelated to an ongoing gang conflict amongst Eastern European immigrants in Lincolnshire, which had been the cause of previous firearms incidents in the area.

 The Castle Sports Complex was closed as a result of the shooting.
 Parts of Spalding town centre were also cordoned off, while Pinchbeck Road through the town was closed.
 Local businesses were warned by police to keep their doors locked.
 Local schools were initially put under lockdown due to fears of potential further attacks.
 The lockdown was lifted by 12:00 on the day of the shooting.
 Counselling support was offered to staff at the Castle Sports Complex following the shooting.